 The justification for this increase is that it promotes charitable spending as Canadians recover from the pandemic.
 Imagine Canada, Canada Gives and the Philanthropic Foundations Canada are among the many organizations that support the increase.
 The rate is comparable to distribution requirements in the United States and Australia.

 Why a DQ increase is good

-The intent of the DQ is to ensure that funders, such as family foundations, move their money into the charitable sector, to be used for charitable purposes more expediently.
+The intent of the DQ ensures that funders, such as family foundations, move their money into the charitable sector, for charitable purposes more expediently.
 The intent of an increased DQ is to raise the amount of funds disbursed to charities.

 Starting March 2020, COVID-19 hit charities and foundations hard.
 According to Susan Phillips at Carleton University, nearly 70% of Canada’s charities saw their revenues decline by almost a third during the pandemic.
 This significantly impaired their ability to provide vital services to Canadians during a critical time.
 While many smaller foundations struggled to keep up with a suddenly increased demand for services, other larger foundations could not keep pace with their investment asset growth.

-Knowing this, the government began a study in 2021 on whether the DQ needed to be changed to make more charitable funds available.
+Knowing this, the government began a study in 2021 on whether the DQ needed to be changed.
+The change focuses on how to make more charitable funds available.
 The study included soliciting feedback from the charitable sector on whether the current rate (3.5%) was effectively balancing sustainable funding with charitable spending, said the Financial Post.

 The feedback reflected an overwhelming desire to see the DQ go up.
 According to Imagine Canada: